Importance for Accessibility

 Microsoft Teams

 Microsoft Teams offers an easy way for you to provide automated captions for your meetings or online courses.
-Enabling them is simple and can provide benefits to all your participants regardless of disability.

 For more information about how to use Teams, please visit ITAC's own extensive help section.